Aliases for ADCY3 Gene

 GeneCards Summary for ADCY3 Gene

 ADCY3 (Adenylate Cyclase 3) is a Protein Coding gene.
-Diseases associated with ADCY3 include restrictive cardiomyopathy.
-Among its related pathways are cGMP-PKG signaling pathway and Insulin secretion.
+Diseases associated with ADCY3 include Restrictive Cardiomyopathy.
+Among its related pathways are Platelet activation and HTLV-I infection.
 GO annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
 An important paralog of this gene is ADCY5.

 UniProtKB/Swiss-Prot for ADCY3 Gene